rodoabad/code-review-culture/README.md

 > If content is king, then context is God. - *Gary Vaynerchuk*

 This is probably one of the most important parts of a code review process.
 Having knowledge of the purpose of any code snippet is what makes a good team an awesome team and this will lead to increased team awareness.
-This also helps developers have a mindset of writing their code in a much more readable and easily shared piece of work.

 ## Increased team awareness